Mustang185/forest_floor_painter/README.md

 # forest_floor_painter
 A tool for drawing forest mask for Arma 3

+Made using Python 3 and Kivy for GUI.
+I know you guys suck at inputing command line parameters :P

 How to use?

 1. Export your objects from TB.
 Custom format, x and y position only.
 Include headers!